Documentation

 - Try quitting and reopening Sentinel

-"Unidentified developer" warning on launch
+"Sentinel Not Opened" or "Unidentified developer" warning

 The AI model is taking a long time to download